plgd-dev/doc/content/en/docs/configuration/coap-gateway.md

 | `taskQueue.size` | int | `Size of queue.
 If it exhausted, submit returns error.` | `2097152` |
 | `taskQueue.maxIdleTime` | string | `Sets up the interval time of cleaning up goroutines.
 Zero means never cleanup.` | `10m` |

+{{< note >}}

-> Note that the string type related to time (i.e. timeout, idleConnTimeout, expirationTime) is decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
+Note that the string type related to time (i.e. timeout, idleConnTimeout, expirationTime) is decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
 Valid time units are "ns", "us", "ms", "s", "m", "h".

+{{< /note >}}